mertyuksel/fb-addon/README.md

 A script that extracts Facebook ads data to Google Sheets.

-See the [blog post]() to learn how to utilize the script effectively.
+See this [blog post]() to learn how to utilize the script effectively.